JhonatanFerrer/JhoalfercoHyprlandDotfiles/README.md

 - Rofi wayland
 - Gnome polkit
 - Xdg-desktop-portal-hyprland
+- Cliphist
+- Grim
-- Wl-clipboard
+- Slurp
-- Gscreenshot
+- Wl-config
 - Ubuntu Nerd font and FiraCode Nerd Font
-- Floorp and Thunar (set shortcuts for them, feel free to install the web and file browser you prefer)
+- Floorp and Nemo (set shortcuts for them, feel free to install the web and file browser you prefer)
 - Fastfetch (If you want flex your system)
 - Bluetui (I configure bluetooth with it)